Skip to content

 • used mostly in interpreted languages

-• binding dependes on the flow of control at the run time and the order in which functions are called, refers to the closest active binding.
+• binding depends on the flow of control at the run time and the order in which functions are called, refers to the closest active binding.

 • C variables